-It can be frustrating to realize that things that happened in the past are still affecting you.
+It’s frustrating to realize that things that happened in the past are still affecting you.
 You might think, “That happened years ago!
 I thought I was over it.
-Why am I still feeling or act this way?”
+Why am I still feeling or acting this way?”

-Our past trauma can have such long-lasting impacts.
+Our past trauma can have long-lasting impacts.
 At times it can feel like you will never recover from it.
-That leads to feeling discouraged.
+And this can be discouraging.
 Often people feel scared to talk about the effects, because it makes them feel ashamed.
 Other times you’re faced with some discussion, some sound, sight, or smell that triggers a memory and brings back trauma in a way you didn’t expect.

 The truth is, it’s normal to have trouble moving past the things that have happened to us.
 Nothing is wrong with you—you’re just learning how to cope with challenging feelings!

 Your feelings and experiences are valid

 We often question our own perceptions or experiences.
 Sometimes while you are going through something, it doesn’t seem like that big a deal.
 Calling it “trauma” might feel like overkill—but trauma comes in all shapes and sizes!
 Anything that has a lasting emotional impact can be traumatic.